 Adult Protective Services

-The Adult Protective Services assists senior adults and any person with a disability who are victims of physical, mental, or sexual abuse, are neglected, financially exploited, or neglect their own needs.
-The program is coordinated through local agencies in Illinois that conduct investigations and work with senior adults and people with disabilities in resolving abusive situations.
-Illinois has a limited mandatory reporting law that requires most professionals to report abuse when older persons or people with disabilities are unable to make a report on their own behalf.
+The Adult Protective Services assists senior adults and adults with a disability who are victims of physical, mental, or sexual abuse, are neglected, financially exploited, or neglect of their own needs.
+This program is coordinated through local agencies in Illinois that conduct investigations and work with senior adults and people with disabilities in resolving abusive situations.
+Illinois has a limited mandatory reporting law that requires most professionals to report abuse when older persons or people with disabilities when they are unable to make a report on their own behalf.
 Services can include everything from housing, in-home care, and legal assistance to respite care and counseling.
 By law, nothing about the alleged abuse can be revealed without the victims permission.

 Report abuse in Southern Illinois, call Adult Protective Services at Shawnee Alliance: 1.800.642.7773.

 Report abuse elsewhere in Illinois, call the state Adult Protective Services Hotline: 1.866.800.1409 or TTY at 1.888.206.1327.

 Abuse comes in many forms – physical, sexual, emotional, deprivation, neglect, confinement, and financial exploitation.
 All of these acts are investigated by a highly trained professional when they are perpetrated against an older adult or person with a disability.

 People often find it surprising to learn that abuse is often a family problem since four out of five abusers are a spouse, child, or other relative of the victim.
 About 70 percent of the alleged older adult victims are women whose average age is nearly 78.

 Each year, the number of abuse reports in Illinois increases, with some 1,000 reports made in Southern Illinois.
 In response to these reports of abuse, Illinois has implemented the Adult Protective Services program.